The treatment needed for diabetes will depend on the type of diabetes a person has and whether their body still produces some insulin.

 - Monitoring your blood glucose and blood pressure levels at home

-- Keeping your appointments with diabetes doctors and nurses, and making sure you go for the tests they request, such as regular HbA1c tests.
+- Keeping your appointments with diabetes doctors and nurses, and making sure you go for the tests they recommend, such as regular HbA1c tests.

 - If recommended, use home blood glucose monitoring equipment to keep an eye on levels between medical appointments.